 An Interview with John Archambeau, MD

 John Archambeau, MD, was born in Maine and attended the Maine Maritime Academy and served as a Merchant Marine Officer and then served in the Navy.
-In 1945, Dr. Archambeau went to college in San Francisco and graduated from Stanford University then went to Stanford Medical School.
+In 1945, Dr. Archambeau went to college in San Francisco and graduated from Stanford University, and then went to Stanford Medical School.
 After graduating from medical school, he received a job at the University of Colorado as a pathologist but then decided to take a residency in Seattle in radiation medicine at the Seattle Tumor Institute.
-Dr. Archambeau is currently a radiation oncologist in Loma Linda, California and is affiliated with Loma Linda University Medical Center.
+Dr. Archambeau is currently a radiation oncologist in Loma Linda, California, and is affiliated with Loma Linda University Medical Center.

 An Interview with Malcolm Bagshaw, MD, FASTRO